 As your discharge approaches, you will work alongside your treatment team to allow you to create an aftercare plan that meets all of your treatment goals.
 Many of our patients feel comfortable stepping down from our inpatient treatment program into our Intensive Outpatient Program (IOP), which allows for a similar level of structure.
 Our IOP allows you to continue to focus upon your recovery while reintegrating back into your daily life and meets during the day or in the evenings.
 If you’re planning to discharge to home, we’ll work with local therapists to locate a traditional outpatient therapy program that best fits your continuing care needs.

 Serving the Greater Seattle Area

-Our location in Tukwila allows for us to serve residents from all over the SeaTac region – including Renton, Burien, and Des Moines.
-Call us today to begin the process of recovering from a chemical dependency.
+Our location in Tukwila near Seattle, Washington allows for us to serve residents from all over the SeaTac region – including Renton, Burien, and Des Moines.
+Call us today to begin the process of recovering from suicidal thoughts.